Presented to the members of the Buddha Center, Second Life on Saturday, July 5, 2014.

 Maya was the daughter of Suddhodana’s uncle, and therefore his cousin.
 Kapilavastu (probably present-day Tiraulakot), Lumbini (present-day Rumindei), where the Buddha was born, and Devadaha, are all located in the Rupandehi district of Nepal.
-Lumbini is 24 km southeast from the site of Kapilavastu (about 19 miles or 30 km by road) and 32 km southwest from Devadaha.
+Lumbini is about 58 km east of Kapilavastu and 54 km west of Devadaha.

 The third-century (BCE) brick-palace complex located at Tiraulakot is believed to be based on an original wood structure, and is 1,300 x 1,700 m square (about 546 acres).
 This accords well with the statement of the Chinese pilgrim Xuangang, who stated that the royal precinct of the city was 14 or 15 li in circumference (about 400 or 500 acres).
 An alternative site is Piprahwa, across the border in India, which seems to be less favoured by scholars.